This guide will show you how to set up your new Helpdesk Buttons with Autotask. You will need an administrative login for Autotask.

 - Service Desk/Tickets/Add - Yes (Creating tickets)

 - Service Desk/Tickets/Edit - Yes (Adding Notes to tickets)

 It is not always necessary, but we recommend whitelisting the helpdeskbuttons installation folder (C:\Program Files(x86)\Helpdesk Button).
 We regularly submit our code through VirusTotal to make sure we are not getting flagged, but almost all AV/M interactions cause some sort of failure.
 Webroot in particular can cause issues with screenshots.

-- queue refers to the queue the ticket will be put in
+The queue the ticket will be put in:

-- type refers to the issue type (Service Request, Incident, Problem, Alert)
+The issue type (Service Request, Incident, Problem, Alert):

 The ticket source (Web Portal, Phone, Other):